cvhariharan/SLB/README.md

 # SLB - Simple Load-Balancer

 SLB was made for simplicity.
-Written entirely in Go, just install and forget.
-It currently has only round-robin routing but a ping-based router is also in the works.
+It was not created to replace Nginx.
+It came out of a basic need to have a simple load-balancer, that is easy to configure and use for personal projects.
+Written entirely in Go, SLB currently has only round-robin routing but a ping-based router is also in the works.

 ## Configuration
 **Basic Config**